airbnb/visx/packages/vx-axis/docs/api.md

 ```

-A function that returns props for a given tick label.

 <a name="AxisBottom__tickLength" href="#AxisBottom__tickLength">#</a> *AxisBottom*.**tickLength**&lt;number&gt;

+The length of the tick lines.

 Default:
 ```js
 8
 ```

-The length of the tick lines.

 <a name="AxisBottom__tickStroke" href="#AxisBottom__tickStroke">#</a> *AxisBottom*.**tickStroke**&lt;string&gt;